 Application/Scheduling/Testing Blackout Period: To improve the candidate experience, CBDCE is currently transitioning to a new application platform.
 Please make note of the following blackout periods and keep these dates in mind for when you want to apply, schedule, and take your exam.

 From 2/9/2024 to 2/27/2024 individuals cannot apply for the CDCES exam.
 From 2/19/2024 to 2/27/2024 no scheduling or testing.
 March 1, 2024 applications, scheduling, and testing resume.

 The 2024 CDCES Scholarship Program application window will open mid-March 2024.
 CBDCE established the scholarship program to support the journey for health professionals in the specialty and to encourage diversity in the pool of health professionals holding the CDCES credential.
 Learn more.

-Effective April 1, 2021 -- To address the impact of the COVID-19 pandemic on the ability of health professionals pursuing the CDCES credential to accrue practice experience in diabetes care and education (DCE), the CBDCE Board of Directors has approved temporary changes to the professional practice requirement relating to DCE for initial certification.
+November 2023 Update: To address the impact of the COVID-19 pandemic on the ability of health professionals pursuing the CDCES credential to accrue practice experience in diabetes care and education (DCE), the CBDCE Board of Directors has approved moving the temporary changes to the professional practice requirement relating to DCE for initial certification to permanent state.
 Learn more about what changed in our Pandemic Impact Certification Statement.

 Join over 19,500 healthcare professionals who have validated their diabetes expertise by earning the Certified Diabetes Care and Education Specialist (CDCES) credential.
 RNs, NPs, RDNs, CNSs, PAs, PharmDs, MDs, and other health professionals hold the multi-disciplinary CDCES credential.